-Holders of the Underwriter's Warrants who purchase Common Shares through the exercise of the Underwriter's Warrants may sell some or all of their Common Shares through NASDAQ or otherwise at prices and on terms then prevailing, or at prices related to the then current market price, or in negotiated transactions.
-The holders of Underwriter's Warrants may sell some or all of their Common Shares in transactions involving broker-dealers who may act as agent or who may acquire Common Shares as principal.
-During such time as the Underwriter's Warrants from the holders at prices based upon the difference between the then current market price of the Common Shares) and the exercise price of the Underwriter's Warrants, but subject to discounts or selling concessions.
-Such broker-dealers may then exercise the Underwriter's Warrants for their own accounts and sell the Common Shares a principals.
-Alternatively, broker-dealers may, subject to exercise of the
+The Selling Shareholders may sell some or all of their Common Shares through NASDAQ or otherwise at prices and on terms then prevailing, or at prices related to the then current market price, or in negotiated transactions.
+The Selling Shareholders may sell some or all of their Common Shares in transactions involving broker-dealers who may act as agent or who may acquire Common Shares as principal.

+During such time as the Warrants and Underwriter's Warrants are exercisable, broker-dealers also may acquire Warrants or Underwriter's Warrants from the holders thereof at prices based upon the difference between the then current market price of the Common Shares (or prices related to the then current market price of the Common Shares) and the exercise price of the Warrants or Underwriter's Warrants, but subject to discounts or selling concessions.
+Such broker-dealers may then exercise the Warrants or Underwriter's Warrants for their own accounts and sell the Common Shares as principals.
+Alternatively, broker-dealers may, subject to applicable laws and regulations pertaining to margin transactions, finance the exercise of the Warrants or Underwriter's Warrants by the holders thereof and then purchase and sell as principals, or sell as agents, the Common Shares.

-Underwriter's Warrants by the holders and then purchase and sell as principals, or sell as agents, the Common Shares.
-Any broker-dealers participating in such transactions as agents may receive commissions from the holders of the Underwriter's Warrants (and, if they act as agents for the purchasers of such Common Shares, from such purchasers).
-Usual and customary brokerage fees will be paid by the holders of Underwriter's Warrants who are not broker-dealers.
-Broker-dealers may agree to sell a specified number of Common Shares at a stipulated price per share, and, to the extent such a broker-dealer is unable to do so acting as agent for the holders of Underwriter's Warrants.
-Broker-dealer commitment to the holder of the Underwriter's Warrants.
-Broker-dealers who acquire Common Shares as principals may thereafter resell such Common Shares from time to time in transactions (which may involve crosses and block transactions and which may involve sales to and through other broker-dealers, including transactions of the nature described above) through NASDAQ or on the Boston Stock Exchange, in negotiated transactions or otherwise, at market prices prevailing at the time of sale or at negotiated prices, and in connection with such resales may pay to or receive from the purchasers of such Common Shares
+Any broker-dealers participating in such transactions as agents may receive commissions from Selling Shareholders and from the holders of Warrants or Underwriter's Warrants (and, if they act as agents for the purchasers of such Common Shares, from such purchasers).
+Usual and customary brokerage fees will be paid by the Selling Shareholders and holders of Warrants and Underwriter's Warrants who are not broker-dealers.
+Broker-dealers may agree with Selling Shareholders to sell a specified number of Common Shares at a stipulated price per share, and, to the extent such a broker-dealer is unable to do so acting as agent for the Selling Shareholders, to purchase as principal any unsold shares at the price required to fulfill the broker-dealer commitment to the Selling Shareholders.
+Broker-dealers who acquire Common Shares as principals may thereafter resell such Common Shares from time to time in transactions (which may involve crosses and block transactions and which may involve sales to and through other broker-dealers, including transactions of the nature described above) through NASDAQ or on the Boston Stock Exchange, in negotiated transactions or otherwise, at market prices prevailing at the time of sale or at negotiated prices, and in connection with such resales may pay to or receive from the purchasers of such Common Shares usual and customary commissions.